jermnelson/intro2libsys/textbook/chapters/five/library-websites.rst

    `nginx`_ as we publically released Aristotle and the Colorado College new Discovery Layer and App portfolio.
-The power of `Apache`_ is in its user community and in large number of configuration options and plugins available for various types of services.
+The power of `Apache`_ is in its user community and in large number of configuration options and plug-ins available for various types of services.
 The flip side of `Apache`_ power and flexibility is that complexity of correctly configuring for your needs.

-   Having used `Apache`_ for a number of years, I was still very much a newbie configurating and running `Apache`_ that I was nervious by rolling out production instances of these new servers and getting everything to work correctly in the stack of software for the library.
+   Having used `Apache`_ for a number of years, I was still very much a newbie configurating and running `Apache`_ that I was nervous by rolling out production instances of these new servers and getting everything to work correctly in the stack of software for the library.
    When I started investigating alternatives, the simplicity, stability,